 Overview of enhanced NAT gateways

-Up to 22 metrics are collected for you to monitor data transfer in real time and ensure system stability.
-For more information, see View monitoring data.
+Up to 22 metrics are collected in real time.
+You can use the metrics to monitor data transfer and ensure system stability.
+For more information, see Monitor and maintain NAT gateways.

-- Multiple NAT gateways for one VPC network
+- Multiple NAT gateways for one virtual private cloud (VPC)

 Comparison between enhanced NAT gateways and standard NAT gateways

-The following tables list differences and similarities in features and limits between enhanced NAT gateways and standard NAT gateways.
+The following tables describe differences and similarities in features and limits between enhanced NAT gateways and standard NAT gateways.

 |Item||Enhanced NAT gateway||Standard NAT gateway|

-bandwidth of the EIPs that are associated with a SNAT entry or a DNAT entry, and the
+bandwidth of the EIPs that are specified in a SNAT entry or a DNAT entry, and the

-bandwidth of the EIP bandwidth plans to which the EIPs are added.
+bandwidth of the EIP bandwidth plans with which the EIPs are associated.

-For example, you create a SNAT entry for a NAT gateway, and associate the SNAT entry with five pay-by-data-transfer EIPs and two pay-by-bandwidth EIPs with 500 Mbit/s bandwidth each.
-The bandwidth of the NAT gateway is limited to 5 × 200 Mbit/s + 2 × 500 Mbit/s = 2,000 Mbit/s.
-If the seven EIPs are added to the same EIP bandwidth plan, and the bandwidth of the EIP bandwidth plan is limited to 1,000 Mbit/s, the bandwidth limit of the NAT gateway is 1,000 Mbit/s.
+For example, you create a SNAT entry for a NAT gateway, and specify five pay-by-data-transfer EIPs and two pay-by-bandwidth EIPs with 500 Mbit/s bandwidth each in the SNAT entry.
+The bandwidth of the NAT gateway is limited to 2,000 Mbit/s.
+This value is based on the following calculation: 5 × 200 Mbit/s + 2 × 500 Mbit/s = 2,000 Mbit/s.
+If the seven EIPs are associated with the same EIP bandwidth plan, and the bandwidth of the EIP bandwidth plan is limited to 1,000 Mbit/s, the bandwidth limit of the NAT gateway is 1,000 Mbit/s.